BroskiKr/phyton-learning/README.md

-# FastAPI Application with Posts and Users Data in PostgreSQL DB
+# FastAPI Application with Posts and Users Data in PostgreSQL and MongoDB

 This FastAPI application serves as a simple API for accessing posts and users stored in a PostgreSQL and MongoDb databases.
 It provides endpoints to retrieve individual posts and users, list all of them, create, update and delete them.